 Do not open cartons of Garrison Collection hardwood flooring until the day of installation.
 Always store cartons on a flat surface.
 Protect the cartons from moisture.
-The jobsite should have a consistent room temperature of 60° and 80°F. The relative humidity should be maintained between 30% and 50%, before, during and after installation.
+The jobsite should have a consistent room temperature of 60° and 80° F. The relative humidity should be maintained between 30-50%, before, during and after installation.
 Do not open the boxes or take the planks out until the wood floor is acclimated and ready to be installed.
 This process may take several days.
 Room temperature and humidity level in the installation environment is a major part of the acclimation process.
 The humidity level must stay consistent during the life of the wood floor.
-Wider boards and product with 5mm wear layer will require a longer acclimation time.
-We recommend having such product on-site, in a controlled environment at least one week prior to beginning the installation.

 Never have flooring material delivered to a jobsite that does not have doors and windows installed.
-Also, all "wet work" i.e. painting, drywall, concrete, masonry, plumbing must be complete and dry well in advance of delivery of hardwood flooring.
+Also, all "wet work" (i.e. painting, drywall, concrete, masonry, plumbing) must be complete and dry well in advance of delivery of hardwood flooring.
 Gutters and downspouts should be in place and the exterior grade complete to allow for proper drainage of water away from the building's exterior perimeter.
 Flooring should not be exposed to extremes of humidity or moisture.
-Permanent HVAC should be on and operational a minimum of 5 days prior to having the hardwood flooring delivered and maintained between 60° and 80°F and a relative humidity of 30% to 50% prior to delivery, during, and after installation of the flooring.
+Permanent HVAC should be on and operational a minimum of 5 days prior to having the hardwood flooring delivered and maintained between 60° and 80° F and a relative humidity of 30%- 50% prior to delivery, during, and after installation of the flooring.

 It is the installer/ owners' responsibility to ensure that the jobsite conditions and jobsite subfloor are environmentally and structurally acceptable prior to the installation of any hardwood flooring.
-Garrison Collection declines any responsibility for failures or deficiencies of hardwood flooring resulting from or related to sub-floor, subsurface, or job-site environmental conditions.
+Garrison Collection declines any responsibility for failures or deficiencies of hardwood flooring resulting from or related to sub-floor, subsurface, or job- site environmental conditions.